DiiiaZoTe/next-route-visualizer/README.md

   - Type
   - Next.js files
   - Other files (non Next files)
+- Display if RSC or Client according to the file having the `'use client'` statement.
+  This may not be 100% exact...
 - Route selection: Select a Route from the chart to see its information
 - Node type colors: The nodes in the chart have different colors based on the type of route:
   - Root: Entry point